11 — Snake¶

 }

-The [Input(RetainCurrent)] attribute ensures the last input persists until a new one is received — critical for a game where the snake keeps moving in its current direction.
+[Input(Retain)] keeps the last input until a new one arrives — needed because the snake keeps moving in its current direction.

 Captures WASD input each visual frame and queues it: